Designated Third Party(D3P)Compliance Service: Face Your Next FINRA Audit With Confidence

 The securities and exchange commission (SEC) requires broker-dealers to adhere to numerous regulations,

-stringent requirements on how electronic data is stored.
+including SEC Rule 17a-4(f)(3)(vii), which details stringent requirements on how electronic data is stored.

-Broker-dealers are required by the rule to retain a designated third party who can independently
+Broker-dealers are required by this rule to retain a designated third party who can independently download

-most importantly it eliminates the disruptions that can be caused by
+but most importantly it eliminates the disruptions that can be caused by

-You know that your organization needs to be compliant, but you may not know
+You know that your organization needs to be compliant and that you

 How This Affects You

 - You don’t want your company

 to be front-page news for